zellerlab/ZellerLab.github.io/team/_posts/2021-06-01-paladin-lisanna.md

 twitter: LisannaPaladin
 ---

 Lisanna Paladin was a Community Manager in the lab from 2021-06-01 to 2023-09-30.
-She continued her work as a Senior Scientific Community Manager in the EMBL Data Science Centre.
+She continued her work as a Senior Scientific Community Manager, later Data Science Community and Internal Support Lead in the EMBL Data Science Centre.